 Laying a private mooring

 Most of the seabed surrounding Britain is the property of the Crown and it is administered by the Crown Estate in Scotland.
 Anyone wishing to attach anything to the seabed is required to apply to Crown Estate Scotland Coastal for a lease and to pay an annual rental.
 Such a lease will only be valid if navigational consent in accordance with the Marine (Scotland) Act 2010 and the Marine and Coastal Access Act 2009 has been granted.
-The Acts are administered by Marine Scotland Licensing to whom application for a licence must be made.
-There is also a Guide for Applicants produced by Marine Scotland.
+The Acts are administered by the Marine Directorate to whom application for a licence must be made.
+There is also a Guide for Applicants produced by the Marine Directorate.

 Remember that, having gained permission to lay a mooring, you will also require access from the shore which could be over private land.
 You will also need somewhere to store a tender and a vehicle.